Baylor University: Noble NoZe Brotherhood

+Baylor Chamber of Commerce

+The Baylor Chamber of Commerce, a co-educational spirit organization, was founded in 1919 to uphold Baylor's most cherished traditions.
+Today, the Chamber of Commerce helps plan the Homecoming celebration and parade, Family Weekend, Diadeloso, and Baylor Line events.
+The Chamber also cares for Judge Indy and Judge Belle, Baylor's live bear mascots.

 Military programs

-Baylor University has a strong history of military service dating back to before the Civil War and currently offers both Army and Air Force ROTC for students.
-Baylor graduates have served in every major military engagement in Texas history.
 Formal military instruction began on campus in 1888.

 Baylor has had several famous military graduates such as Andrew Jackson Lummus, Jr., who fought and died at the Battle of Iwo Jima during World War II and received the Medal of Honor for his service.
-John Riley Kane also received the Medal of Honor for his service after flying 43 combat missions for a total of 250 combat hours in Europe, Africa and the Middle East.
-Kane's daring operations caused German intelligence reports to dub him "Killer Kane."
+John Riley Kane also received the Medal of Honor.

 In July 1948, the Air Force and Baylor University partnered in the creation of Air Force ROTC Detachment 810 - one of the first detachments ever created.
 In 2008, Detachment 810 was awarded the Air Force ROTC Right Of Line Award as the No. 1 large detachment in the nation.
 The unit was additionally awarded the High Flight Award, recognizing it as one of the top four detachments in America.
 It has been named best in the AFROTC Southwest Region for 1996, 2003 and 2008.

 Baylor runs several postgraduate and professional health sciences programs in partnership with the Army Medical Department headquartered in San Antonio.
 Programs offered include the Doctor of Physical Therapy, MHA, United States Army Graduate Program in Nursing Anesthesia (USAGPAN), and MHA/MBA (joint program).